asterizk/pws-extractor/README.md

 ## Notes

-- `weather.conf` is used to securely separate sensitive configuration (like your API key) from the main script.
+- `weather.conf` contains sensitive configuration like your API key and is ignored via `.gitignore`.
-- This file can be safely committed to source control as long as you do not include a real API key.
+- `weather.conf.example` is a safe placeholder for others to copy and customize.